dsol-cpu/dsol-cpu/README.md

 ## About me:

-Web Developer and Game Developer
+Software Engineer and Game Developer
 <br />

 ## Languages and Tools: